ocaml/dune/doc/dune-files.rst

 external_variant
 -----------------

-This stanza was removed in dune 2.6. see :ref:`dune-variants`
+This stanza was experimental and removed in dune 2.6. see :ref:`dune-variants`

 .. _coq-theory: